-New research investigates shade provision quality in NSW children’s playgrounds
+Research project investigates quality of shade provision in NSW playgrounds

-University of Southern Queensland researchers Dr Nathan Downs and Professor Alfio Parisi are investigating the availability and quality of shade for UV and heat protection in playgrounds across New South Wales.
+University of Southern Queensland researchers Dr Nathan Downs and Professor Alfio Parisi are investigating the availability and quality of shade for ultraviolet radiation and heat protection in playgrounds across NSW.

-Dr Downs and Professor Parisi are carrying out the project with lead researchers at QUT for the Cancer Institute NSW, which leads the NSW Skin Cancer Prevention Strategy to reduce the incidence of skin cancer in NSW.
+They are carrying out the project with lead researchers at QUT for the Cancer Institute NSW, which leads the NSW Skin Cancer Prevention Strategy to reduce the incidence of skin cancer in the state.

 Dr Downs and Professor Parisi have taken leading roles in developing techniques to provide quantifiable measurements of shade, as part of their broader aim to improve the use of our outdoor spaces, parks and playgrounds.

-Dr Downs said the investigation had the potential to significantly benefit children and their families noting “children need to spend time at playgrounds and outdoors for their development.
+Dr Downs advised “children need to spend time at playgrounds and outdoors for their development.
 But their skin is especially sensitive to direct sunlight, and they are less aware of the dangers of UV exposure.
 So it’s vital that there is a sufficient amount of shade at parks and playgrounds.

 “Shade is one of the most effective and easiest ways to protect from the sun, and can reduce exposure to UV rays along with good quality clothing, hats, sunscreen, sunglasses, and exposure timing - avoiding the sun when UV is highest.